How to Cook Thanksgiving Dinner for Just a Few People

 Berkshire Pork Petite Crown Roast

 This Berkshire pork crown roast recipe makes a show-stopping holiday centerpiece for 6.
-Berkshire pork is so juicy and flavorful, you need very little seasoning besides salt, pepper, and a few herbs.
+Berkshire pork is so juicy and flavorful, that you need very little seasoning besides salt, pepper, and a few herbs.

 pork-crown-roast-holiday-recipe